 OCTFME launched the "Filmmaker of the Month" initiative as a vehicle for highlighting the talents and creative contributions of filmmakers that make the District of Columbia their home.
 The Filmmaker of the Month initiative is part of OCTFME's mission to elevate the national and international profile of the District's talented filmmakers.

 ***Do you know a filmmaker you would like to see featured as OCTFME's Filmmaker of the Month?
-If so, please send your recommendations to this submission form.
+If so, please send your recommendations to this nomination form.

 The District of Columbia Office of Cable Television, Film, Music, and Entertainment is responsible for implementing, managing, and administering programs, initiatives, and services that support media industry economic activity, growth, and employment in the District of Columbia.
 Washington, D.C.'s instantly recognizable landmarks, diverse neighborhoods, cultural amenities, and first-class accommodations are just some of the many features that make the nation's capital a venue of choice for media production.
 For more information, contact the Office of Cable Television, Film, Music, and Entertainment at (202) 671-0066, visit us on the web at http://entertainment.dc.gov, join the DC Film community on Facebook, and follow us on Twitter, and Instagram.